a20351766/udo.1.4.0/docs/source/commands/fabric-ca-commands.rst

-Fabric-CA Commands
+UDO-CA Commands
 ==================

-The Hyperledger Fabric CA is a Certificate Authority (CA) for Hyperledger Fabric.
+The Hyperledger UDO CA is a Certificate Authority (CA) for Hyperledger UDO.
 The commands available for the fabric-ca client and fabric-ca server are described in the links below.

-Fabric-CA Client
+UDO-CA Client
 ^^^^^^^^^^^^^^^^^

 The fabric-ca-client command allows you to manage identities (including attribute management)